Tuesday, June 9, 2026

 Most painters would just paint the railings.
 University workmen put out bollards and tape off the area.

 The walls down by the Principals House are being regrouted.
-After the grouting has been mixed and applied the walls are covered in wet hessian.
+After the grouting has been mixed and applied the walls are covered in large sheets of wet hessian.
 This seems a very reassuringly old fashioned way of doing things.
 The whole area has been carefully cordoned off to avoid any grout related incidents.

-No comments:
+6 comments: